ohmputtipong/puttipongcharoen/README.md

 </div>
 <h1 align="center">Hi 👋, I'm Puttipong Charoen</h1>
 <h3 align="center">A Web Developer from Thailand</h3>
-<h4 align="center">Hi my name is Puttipong Charoen a web developer based out of Bangkok,Thailand.
-I've just have a fresh graduated this year and i know myself that i love coding, also i want to start my career path in a coding way. </h4>
+<h4 align="center">Hi my name is Puttipong Charoen a web developer based out of Bangkok, Thailand.
+I've had a fresh graduate this year and I know myself that I love coding, also I want to start my career path in a coding way. </h4>

 <hr>